WASM, but paranoia-friendly

 3. awasm-noble: an ultra-fast WASM cryptography library (ChaCha/BLAKE3 at 6-10 GB/s)

-Most WASM packages are opaque, hard-to-reproduce, and async.
+WASM is susceptible to covert malware injection because it’s hard to audit.
+Most packages are opaque, hard-to-reproduce, and async.

 AWASM packages are transparent, easy-to-reproduce, and sync.